Come to Mevagissey, Cornwall

 The village is also close to several exceptional beaches and major attractions like The Eden Project and Heligan Gardens.
 There are plenty of things to do in Mevagissey, but you needn’t do more than wonder the alleys and sit down and have a pasty on the harbour side, if you wish.
 Quite enough for one day, really!

-Mevagissey has its own beach which is just north of the village along the coastal path.
+Mevagissey has its own beach which is just north of the village along the coastal path as well as lots of other exceptional local beaches.
 A beach called Pentewan with easier access and more facilities is just around the corner.
 Pentewan is a very large very popular beach with a Hubbox restaurant, swimming pool and campsite.
 It’s a good choice for people with limited mobility as it’s very flat.
 Despite being popular, it’s large enough that it never feels overwhelmingly busy.
 For those looking for more privacy, Vault beach is a good bet and can be reached with a 16 minute drive followed by a half mile walk from the National Trust car park.
 Vault is a proper Cornish beach, the kind of place locals go.
 Charlestown has the historic harbour and several excellent restaurants as wells two mostly shingly beaches.
 There’s also an annual Regatta around late July to early August time which has live music and a buzz.
 Don’t forget you can always walk to Port Mellon, which is ten minutes out of Mevagissey on foot.
 Gorran Haven is in my opinion, one of the gems of the whole of the south coast, but be sure to visit at low tide so there’s plenty of space.